nathanielhall/cloud-native-go/README.md

 # Cloud Native Go
-> This repository was created as a learning resource.
+> This repository provides a CRUD API for Todo items.

 ## Setup
 ```shell